We don't like

 In partnership with Bobbie.

 I exclusively breastfed both my daughters but not for lack of trying to introduce formula.
 At eight weeks pregnant with my second daughter, my oldest was ten months old.
 As we prepared to embark on a family cruise while I was dealing with first trimester morning sickness, I figured it would be easier to travel if my 10 month-old switched to combo feeding.
 I planned to breastfeed in the morning and at night while giving her formula during the day.
 But my plan failed.
 My daughter refused to drink the formula.

 The majority of babies I knew drank formula, so I didn’t understand why my daughter took one sip and spit out the rest of it.
 My husband and I tried everything.
 First, we mixed it with breastmilk—that was a bust.
 Then we poured the mixed formula from a bottle to a sippy cup with a straw, to a sippy cup with a spout.
 But nothing worked.
 Finally, my husband and I tasted the formula, realizing the problem.
 The formula tasted repulsive—and that’s putting it nicely.
 If we couldn’t stomach it, why did we expect our daughter to voluntarily gulp it down?
 I didn’t make her and ended up exclusively breastfeeding until her first birthday.

 After talking to many of my fellow friends and parents, it’s clear I’m not the only one who struggled to find a formula my baby loved that I didn’t think was crap.
-And that is where Bobbie comes in; the first-ever mom founded and run formula company that is designed to meet both the FDA and EU nutritional guidelines and doesn’t taste like chalky, chunky, clumpy water.
+And that is where Bobbie comes in; the first-ever mom founded and run formula company that is designed to meets FDA nutritional requirements, some EU requirements and doesn’t taste like chalky, chunky, clumpy water.